icopy-site/awesome-cn/docs/awesome/awesome-capacitor.md

 - [Brother Print](https://github.com/rdlabo-team/capacitor-brotherprint) - A native Brother Print SDK implementation for iOS & Android.
 - [Biometric](https://github.com/epicshaggy/capacitor-native-biometric) - Use biometrics confirm device owner presence or authenticate users.
+- [capacitor-plugin-camera](https://github.com/xulihang/capacitor-plugin-camera) - A camera plugin that is designed to make it easy to perform image processing tasks like barcode reading and OCR.
+We can use reflection to get the camera frames in another plugin so that it can enjoy native performance.
 - [Dark mode](https://github.com/micahlt/ionicCapacitorDarkMode) - Monitor the changes made to system's dark mode.
 - [Data Storage SQlite](https://github.com/jepiqueau/capacitor-data-storage-sqlite) - Providing a key-value permanent store for simple data of type string only to SQLite on IOS, Android and Electron platforms and to IndexedDB for the Web platform.
 - [Document Scanner](https://github.com/websitebeaver/capacitor-document-scanner) - Scan documents (notes, homework, business cards, receipts, or anything with a rectangular shape).